You can find the MHS Course Guide here

 All students are required to take four years of social studies to graduate.
 This is accomplished through the following sequence:

-• Grade 9: Global History 9 or World History 9 Honors
+- Grade 9: Global History 9 or Global History 9 Honors

 Academic Intervention Services (AIS)